jaantollander/Nonlinear-Optimization/Project 1/report.md

 ---

-The idea is that the algorithm takes a step of size $λ_k$ into a direction $d_k$ each iteration $k$ until optimality condition is reached.
-Numerically, the optimality condition is that the gradient is close enough to zero, that is, the norm of the gradient is less than the set tolerance $ϵ$.

-If the function $f$ is convex, the solution $x_k$ is global optimal solution.
-Otherwise, $x_k$ is local optimal solution.
+The idea is that the algorithm takes a step of size $λ_k$ into a direction $d_k$ each iteration $k$ until it reaches the optimality condition.
+Numerically, the optimality condition is that the gradient is close enough to zero; that is, the norm of the gradient is less than the set tolerance $ϵ$.
+If the function $f$ is convex or quasi-convex, the solution $x_k$ is global optima, otherwise, $x_k$ is a local optima.

 The algorithms used to analyze the optimization methods may also collect and return the whole iteration sequence $x_1,...,x_k$.
+The sequence can then be plotted to visualize the convergence of the method.

-## Optimization Methods
+## Variants of Unconstrained Optimization Method
-Different variants of unconstrained optimization methods are implemented by using different methods to compute the direction and stepsize.
-The direction can be computed using *gradients*, that is, first order derivative information, or *Hessians*, that is, second order derivative information.
-The stepsize, that is *optimal* stepsize, is solved as unidimensional optimization problem using linesearch algorithms.
-Both, the direction and stepsize can be computed using exact or inexact (heuristic) algorithms.
-In this project, four variants of direction algorithms and two variants of stepsize algorithms were implemented.
+We can implement different variants of unconstrained optimization methods by using different methods to compute the direction and step size.
+The direction can be computed using *gradients*, that is, first-order derivative information or *Hessians*, that is, second-order derivative information.
+The stepsize, that is, *optimal* stepsize, is solved as a unidimensional optimization problem using line search algorithms.
+Both the direction and step size can be computed using exact or inexact (heuristic) algorithms.
+In this project, we implemented four variants of direction algorithms and two variants of stepsize algorithms.

-Direction algorithm computes the direction at the current position $x$.
+The direction algorithm computes the direction at the current position $x$.

 1) *Gradient method*.
 Uses gradient for computing the direction.

 2) *Gradient method with momentum (Heavy-Ball)*.
-Uses convex combination of current and previous gradient for computing the direction.
+Uses a convex combination of the current and previous gradient for computing the direction.
 It has weight parameter $w∈(0, 1)$.

 3) *Newton's method*.
 Uses exact Hessian for computing the direction.

 4) *Broyden–Fletcher–Goldfarb–Shanno (BFGS) method*.
-A quasi-Newton method that uses an approximation of Hessian for computing the direction.
-The BFGS update itself is rule on how to update the Hessian approximation.
+Uses an approximation of Hessian for computing the direction.
+The BFGS update itself is a rule on how to update the Hessian approximation.
+A quasi-Newton method.

 Stepsize algorithm finds the optimal stepsize $\bar{λ}$ by solving the unidimensional optimization problem
 $$